advanced-security/codeql-development-toolkit/README.md

 You can install QLT by grabbing a release on the releases page.
 We currently ship builds for Linux x86_64.
 There are no dependencies to install.
 Just unpack the bundle and run the binary `qlt` in the unpacked directory.

+# General Command Structure

+QLT is organized groups of functionality called "Features."
+Within those features, the functionality of that feature is split into 4 verbs that describe the functionality provided:

+Which In the following sections you will find documentation of those features as well as examples of their most common usages.

+# Query Feature

 # Architecture